v--/subscribed/readme.md

 ### `subscribed.event_machine`

-A structure representing a complete finite automaton with a singleton alphabet - any state can be reached from any other state at any time.
+A structure representing a complete finite automaton with a singleton alphabet - any state (except for the initial one) can be reached from any other state at any time.
 Each state has an event that is triggered upon transitioning to it.

 #### Use case